Nurad2325/recript/README.md

 # Project Information

+# Overview
+The Onboarding Assistant agent tackles the challenges of inefficient onboarding by providing new hires with immediate access to critical information through Slack commands.
+By integrating knowledge sources like Confluence and GitHub, the assistant helps employees quickly locate answers from design documents or code snippets while also identifying gaps in documentation to facilitate a smoother onboarding experience for future hires.

+Developed as a Retrieval-Augmented Generation (RAG) agent using the Llama Index, it interfaces with Slack to efficiently address employee queries.
+Relevant documents and code are uploaded to Pinecone, which serves as a vector datastore.
+For each query, the agent retrieves results from Pinecone, filters them based on Confluence and GitHub metadata, and curates responses using a Language Model (LLM).
+The final answer is then sent to the user in Slack.

 ## Development
 Project is setup to use routes for API routes, and services for business logic.
 To add a new base route register the route in flaskr/__init__.py like how the health endpoint is registered
 ### Setup instructions